Apply for a Grant

 Now more than ever, it is critical for us to think creatively, test new approaches, remove silos, and enhance and expand activities proven to prevent and reduce opioid use disorder.
-We are committed to fostering new ideas and approaches and scaling those activities that are already showing evidence-based results across the continuum of prevention, treatment, and recovery in four key areas: Provider education, payer strategies, policy initiatives, and public awareness.
+We are committed to fostering new ideas and approaches and scaling those activities that are already showing evidence-based results across the continuum of prevention, treatment, and recovery in four key areas: Professional education, payer & provider strategies, policy initiatives, and public awareness.

 Generally, FORE will consider grant requests for specific projects from U.S.-based public charities that are tax-exempt under section 501(c)(3) of the Internal Revenue Code, as well as from nonprofit, tax-exempt universities.
 The Foundation will also consider grant requests from state, local, and Native American tribal government units or agencies for specific charitable projects.

 FORE will not provide grants to Section 509(a)(3) supporting organizations, congregational religious organizations, or private individuals.
 General purpose grants and payments to individual government employees or officials are not permitted.
 The Foundation will not consider grant requests for fundraising events, non-profit and school sponsored athletic-related events, political advocacy and related activities, and endowment funds.

 Each of our grant programs is developed by FORE program staff, in consultation with leading experts in the field of interest.

 In most cases, FORE will issue a Request for Proposal (RFP) which defines the specific focus area we wish to address, as well as activities we will support, the eligibility criteria for the grant program, and the timelines for responding.